What this page is based on

 A guide to insurance costs for home buyers in the UK, including buildings insurance, life insurance, mortgage protection and landlord insurance for buy-to-let buyers.

-These are the primary public sources used for official-rate items and reference checks on this page.
-Estimate-led costs elsewhere on the site remain planning ranges rather than government charges.
+These are the main public sources used for official-rate items and checks on this page.
+Estimate-led costs remain planning ranges rather than government charges.